Campus-Castolo/m145/docs/interpretation_network_documentation.md

 > When was the AccessPoint installed in the Bistro?

 **SHORT ANSWER**
-**10.01.14**
+**23.07.14**
-Installed near the RJ45 outlets in the Bistro (Erdgeschoss, Chur).
+Installed by `rsauter` via patch panel port `E8/1`.
 Installation details appear in the Verkabelungsplan and patch panel log.

 ---